 The Franklin Method® is at the forefront of practical neuro-plasticity; showing you how to use your brain to improve your body’s function.
 It teaches you how to harness the transforming power of the mind, and can be applied to improve all of your abilities, and to reduce chronic pain.
 It all starts with the knowledge that we have the power to change.

-The Franklin Method® teaches dynamic alignment and how to move your body with maximum efficiency to keep your body youthful and energized.
+The Franklin Method® teaches dynamic alignment and how to move your body with maximum efficiency to keep yourself youthful and energized.
 In a sense, your posture is constantly being reinvented – in every moment, the ideal combination of limbs, joints, gravity, moving parts, connective tissue, and muscle must be found and directed by your brain and nervous system.

 The Franklin Method® is recognized by health providers in Switzerland and is a regularly seen at dance, Pilates, yoga and physiotherapy conferences.

 Dynamic Neurocognitive Imagery (DNI)™ combines knowledge and research from a variety of fields, including anatomy, kinesiology, biomechanics, and neuroscience.
 To find out more about this please visit: http://www.franklinmethod.com